Collaborate Across Campus to Improve Recruitment and Retention

 The well-documented enrollment cliff is on the horizon.
 Enrollment is no longer associated with just the admissions office — in fact, student affairs may play the greatest role in weathering this storm over the next decade.
 The number of traditional college-aged students continues to decrease at a rapid rate, and paired with new pandemic-related trends, the opportunity to recruit both traditional and non-traditional aged transfer students will be increasingly seen as an area of opportunity to help fill classes and residence halls.

-Join us for this online training on June 8, 2022 and explore a department-by-department breakdown of industry-standard best practices, new strategies and creative solutions to best support transfer students in all areas of campus life.
+Join us for this online training and explore a department-by-department breakdown of industry-standard best practices, new strategies and creative solutions to best support transfer students in all areas of campus life.

 The opportunity is now to determine how student affairs can creatively aid in the recruitment and retention of transfer students.
 Re-think current practices, programs and traditions; collaborate with students and peers across departments (and partner institutions); and develop a robust plan on how to best support this generation of students and their unique needs.